kai-staby/Portfolio/UQ Coursework/ENGG2800 - Team Project 1/README.md

 ## The Project

 The design brief for sem 1 2026 was to create a four-channel power-meter device which directly measured DC and AC quantities and presented useful measurements to the user.
+The device was to measure and present the following within a 2.5% tolerance:
++ DC Quantities
+  + DC Voltage
+  + DC Current
+  + DC Power
++ AC Quantities
+  + AC Voltage
+  + AC Current
+  + Frequency
+  + Phase
+  + Power Factor
+  + Real Power
+  + Apparent Power
+  + Reactive Power